Docs

 Payment processing is complex and heavily dependent on multiple external systems, such as card issuers, banks, payment gateways, and regulatory bodies.
 Understanding why a transaction fails is crucial to resolving the issue.

-This standardizes the error messages and explains the following:
+This document standardizes the error messages and explains the following:

 This error documentation serves as a reference for: